 The location of the proposed development is appropriate based on the locational criteria for new residential development and intensification outlined in the Official Plan.
 Residential intensification is to be located where there is access to a collector or arterial road, there are full municipal physical services available or planned, adequate community services and open spaces are available or planned, and public transportation service can be provided (OP, 6.3.2.4).
-There are full municipal services available or planned for the Subject Site.
-The Subject Site is located along Wyandotte Street East which is classified as a Class II Arterial Road (OP, Vol. II, 2.7.9.12 (e)).
-There is an existing transit route operating along the section of Wyandotte Street East where the Subject Site has frontage along the right-of-way.
+There are full municipal services which are available or planned to be available to the Subject Site.
+The Subject Site is located along Wyandotte Street East which is classified as a Class II Arterial Road and bounded to the west by the future Clover Avenue extension which is classified as a Class I Collector Road (OP, Vol. II, 2.7.9.12 (b, e)).
+There is an existing transit route operating along the section of Wyandotte Street East where the Subject Site has frontage.
 Nearby, there are a number of community services and open spaces available including East End Park and the Ganatchio Trail system.
+The Official Plan contemplates that High Profile buildings be located within the City Centre, Mixed Use Node and Mixed Use Corridor land use designations.
+The location of the Subject Site offers similar access opportunities as Mixed Use Nodes and Corridors; therefore the proposed Medium and High Profile residential development can be considered appropriate and in alignment with the Official Plan, as amended.

 The proposed development provides an opportunity to supply a range and mix of housing options and densities to the area in an effort to meet the projected requirements of current and future residents (PPS, 1.4.1).
-The High Profile residential development may encourage residents of the area to remain in their neighbourhood as they age given the mix of housing available which may boost the health and livability of the neighbourhood over the long term (OP, 4.2.1.5).
+The medium and high profile residential development may encourage residents of the area to remain in their neighbourhood as they age given the mix of housing options available which may boost the health and livability of the neighbourhood over the long term (OP, 4.2.1.5).
 Throughout the East Riverside area, there are a range of housing options including single-detached, semi-detached, and townhome dwellings.
-Further to the southeast along Banwell Road there are also existing medium and high density residential developments.
+Further to the east along Banwell Road there are also existing medium and high density residential developments.
 Although the area is primarily comprised of low density forms of housing, options for alternative, higher density forms of housing may be encouraged where community services and facilities exist or are planned in an effort to accommodate a range of demographic and tenure types (OP, Vol II., 2.7.7.2).

 The proposed development encourages an efficient land use pattern, density and mix of uses that will minimize the length and number of vehicle trips as well as support current and future use of transit and active transportation (PPS, 1.6.7.4).
-The Subject Site is located on a bus route that operates along Wyandotte Street East which will provide future residents with connection to other areas of the City.
-The existing transit route will allow residents to be within a 5 to 10 minute walk of the service providing convenient access and encouraging the use of transit (OP, Vol. II, 2.7.9.22).
+The Subject Site is currently serviced by a bus route operating along Wyandotte Street East which will provide future residents with connection to other areas of the City.
+The existing transit route will allow residents to be within a 5 to 10-minute walk of the service providing convenient access and encouraging the use of transit (OP, Vol. II, 2.7.9.22).